 A fraud-fighting culture is more than just an automated detection system.
 It’s the people that work with it who are important.
 It’s also the organization around it.
 Regulators in many countries created anti-fraud plans and fraud awareness campaigns.
 Several industry associations have also issued guidelines and proposed preventive measures to help insurers and their customers.
-According to the 2019 Insurance Fraud Report, 72% of insurers say they have a fraud-fighting culture.
-However, only a third have a zero-tolerance policy against fraud.
+According to Marty Ellingsworth, Senior Analyst at Celent, fighting fraud is not a strategic competitive advantage.
+It’s the right thing to do.

 A fraud-fighting culture requires structured communication between departments, involvement of senior management, fraud awareness trainings, and aligned performance standards for staff.
 In general, when it comes to key performance indicators, adjusters are measured on customer satisfaction and how quickly they handle claims.
 If you also measure how well they detect fraud, additional questions in the process with the customer are needed.
 Apparently, that seems to clash with the more service-oriented KPIs.
 If carriers align these, they can achieve a lot.